GymWorkoutApp/gwa_student.server/README.md

-# gwa_student.server
+# gwap-student
-Microservice that maintains endpoints related to the student
+Microservice that maintains endpoints related to the register student